 A predictive approach to designing on-line schemes for power control would require a wireless channel model for body area networks.
 Modeling the propagation of electromagnetic waves around the human body, e.g. via "creeping waves" [32], is fairly complex as it needs to account for the permittivity and conductivity of the different layers of bone and tissue in the human anatomy.
 Additionally, the model has to contend with changes in orientation of the human body, mobility of the patient, and other spatio-temporal aspects (such as room layout, people in the vicinity, etc.).
-We believe such predictive models are too complex to implement on energy-constrained wearable devices, and do not pursue them in our work.
+We believe such predictive models are too complex to implement on energy-constrained wearable devices, and do not pursue them in this paper.

-We focus instead on reactive schemes that adjust transmit power based on feed-back from the receiver (inspired by the way TCP adjusts its transmission rate in reaction to congestion in the Internet).
-Specifically, the base station measures the RSSI for each received packet and feeds it back to the body-worn device in the acknowledgment packet.
-In this section we assume that the feedback information
+We focus instead on reactive schemes that adjust transmit power based on feedback from the receiver (inspired by the way TCP adjusts its transmission rate in reaction to congestion in the Internet).
+Specifically, the base station measures the RSSI for each received packet and feeds it back to the bodyworn device in the acknowledgment packet.
+In this section we assume that the feedback information is perfect (i.e. acknowledgment packets are never lost); this assumption will be relaxed in §VI-A.